gemfire/spring-data-for-vmware-gemfire/documentation/index.md

             implementation "com.vmware.gemfire.boot:spring-gemfire-starter:$springBootDataGemFireVersion"
             ```

-Your application is now ready to connect with your [vmware-gemfire-short-name] instance.
+Your application is now ready to connect with your GemFire instance.

 ## <a id="reference-guide"></a>Reference Guide

-All reference documentation currently corresponds with the reference documentation for [[spring-data-gemfire-name]](https://spring.io/projects/spring-data-geode#learn) and [[spring-boot-gemfire-name]](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).
+All reference documentation currently corresponds with the reference documentation for [Spring Data for VMware GemFire](https://spring.io/projects/spring-data-geode#learn) and [[spring-boot-gemfire-name]](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).